 Upon graduating in 2009, she joined Cutting Edge, where she looked after the administration of the film music investment funds, the soundtrack label PaleBlue and all social media and online marketing.

-She went to work for UK broadcaster Sky in 2016 as a Music Licensing Executive, where she cleared music across a range of advertising campaigns and television productions including Riviera, Bliss, and the natural history series Dogs.
+In addition to her work at Air-Edel, she has worked at UK broadcaster Sky as a Music Licensing Executive, where she cleared music across a range of advertising campaigns and television productions including Riviera, Bliss, and the natural history series Dogs.
 An Amazing Animal Family and Monkeys.
 An Amazing Animal Family.